michael2012z/BitBible/markdown/KJV/files/Ps.md

 5. For in death there is no remembrance of thee: in the grave who shall give thee thanks?

-6. I am weary with my groaning; all the night make I my bed to swim; I water my couch with my tears.all…: or, every night
+6. I am weary with my groaning; all the night make I my bed to swim; I water my couch with my tears.

 7. Mine eye is consumed because of grief; it waxeth old because of all mine enemies.